 The list data type options are slightly different as here you can add a number of different values that you want to be included as possible returns for the list type variable.
 You simply click the Add button to add the new value (which can be a string, real, integer, or resource name) and then in the object editor Variables window it will appear in the dropdown list for the default value and you can select whichever one is required.
 If you have checked the option Multi-Select, then the drop down will have checkboxes beside each of the values that you want to have returned by the list variable, and the variable will become an array to hold each of them:

-An important feature of the Object Variables is that they are inherited by any child objects that you have in the resource tree (see the section on Parents above), which means that you can then choose to override or change any or all of them if you wish.
+As briefly mentioned above, an important feature of the Object Variables is that they are inherited by any child objects that you have in the resource tree, which means that you can then choose to override or change any or all of them if you wish.
 When you create a child of an object resource which has Variables defined for it, these will show up as ghosted parent variables in the Object Variables window for the child also, like this:

-You can see in the top image that the Parent object has four Object Variables and in the bottom image these are also shown, only now they are ghosted from the parent and have the "Inherited From Parent" icon to indicate that they have been inherited.
+You can see in the top image that the Parent object has four Object Variables and in the bottom image these are also shown, only now they are ghosted from the parent and have been greyed out to indicate that they have been inherited.
 These inherited variables can then be edited if you click the Override Variable button, so you can then adjust the range slider or values, or select different items from lists, etc...
 Note that when you edit a parent variable you can only change the defined value (so, not the name, type, or the options).
-Also note that you can create additional Object Variables in child objects as well (and in the example image above you can see that "Character Type" is new Object Variable only for the child object).
+Also note that you can create additional Object Variables in child objects as well (and in the example image above you can see that "char_type" is a new Object Variable only for the child object).

 If you have edited an inherited Object Variable, then you can click the Delete button to remove the overriding value, but the variable will still be inherited from the parent using the parent's default value again.
 If you need to completely remove the variable, then you must do this from the parent object.